Separation Anxiety Training Help For Dogs

 .

-Sanctuary Room – A room we can use as a safe sanctuary for the dog to practice being alone in.
-This is where you will practice the exercises and leave your dog when you leave after you have completed the program.
-A spare bedroom, finished basement, den or room away from the entry / exit door is what is needed.
+Sanctuary Room – A room we can use as a safe sanctuary for your dog to practice being alone in.
+This is where you will practice the exercises and leave your dog when you are away from home, after you have completed the program.
+A spare bedroom, finished basement, den, or room away from the entry / exit door is what is needed.

-Security Camera – Being able to monitor your dog when it cant see you is a crucial component of this program.
-You will need to have a camera in place so you can watch your dog as it practices being alone.
+Security Camera – Being able to monitor your dog when they can’t see you is a crucial component of this program.
+You will need to have a camera in place so you can watch your dog as they practice being alone.

-Alternative Leave Options – While we work on your dog’s Separation Anxiety, its important you do not leave your dog home alone for a 1-2 month period of time (Doing so is essentially arranging for your dog to practice panicking when left alone which will set back your progress).
-This means using daycare or having someone stay with your dog when you leave it alone so it doesnt practice panicking when left alone.
+Alternative Leave Options – While we work on your dog’s Separation Anxiety, it’s important you do not leave your dog home alone for a 1-2 month period of time.
+Doing so is essentially arranging for your dog to practice panicking when left alone, which will set back their progress.
+This means using daycare or having someone stay with your dog when you leave them alone so they don’t practice panicking when left alone.

-No Fear or Aggression – If your dog is overly fearful or aggressive to humans, those issues will need to be addressed before you can work on your dog’s Separtion Anxiety.
+No Fear or Aggression – If your dog is overly fearful or aggressive to humans, those issues will need to be addressed before you can work on their Seperation Anxiety.
 You can get information about our behavior help options by clicking this link.

 Separation Anxiety Help Request